MadMaia3D/computer-languages-cheat-sheet/Guides/git_guide.md

 git commit
 ```

-Use the -m parameter to commit the staged changes with a message:
+Use the '--message=' parameter, or the shorter version '-m', to commit the staged changes with a message.
+The message should be inside single or double quotes:

 ```
+git commit --message='message'
+git commit --message="message"
 git commit -m 'message'
 git commit -m "message"
 ```

-Use the -a parameter to automatically add changed files and commit.
+Use the '--all' parameter, or the shorter version '-a', to automatically add changed files and commit.
 This include ONLY the tracked files that have changed, not untracked files.
 These you will have to add manually.

 ```
+git commit --all
 git commit -a
 ```